jpmassard/ThreeD/Readme.txt

+HISTORY:

+Piwigo 2.8RC1
+"functions_upload.inc.php" needs some adjustments.
+Lines 223 to 239 must be removed manually, but the trigger_change mechanism is already in place

+Piwigo 2.7:
 This version is a complete refactoring for the 3D plugin.
 Now, html5 upload is used for 3d files.
 3D photo, video and batch menus no longer exist.